Vectorization of a thread-parallel Jacobi singular value decomposition method: A parallel Jacobi-type SVD method

 \section{A parallel Jacobi-type SVD method}

 In this section the previously developed building blocks are put together to form a robust, OpenMP-parallel Jacobi-type SVD method.
 It is applicable to any $\tilde{m}\times\tilde{n}$ input matrix $G$ of full column rank with finite elements, where $\tilde{m}$ satisfies~\cref{e:pad0} and $\tilde{n}\bmod 2\mathtt{s}=0$.
-If the dimensions of $G$ do not satisfy these constraints, $G$ is assumed to be bordered beforehand, as explained in~\cite{Novakovic-Singer-11}, e.g. The workspace required is $\tilde{n}/\mathtt{s}$ integers and $4\tilde{n}$ or $5\tilde{n}$ reals for the real or the complex variant, respectively.
+If the dimensions of $G$ do not satisfy these constraints, $G$ is assumed to be bordered beforehand, as explained in~\cite{Novakovic-Singer-11}, e.g. The workspace required is $\tilde{n}/\mathtt{s}$ integers and $5\tilde{n}$ or $7\tilde{n}$ reals for the real or the complex variant, respectively.
 Any number of OpenMP threads can be requested, but at most $\tilde{n}$ will be used at any time.
-Only double precision versions of the method have been implemented, but the single precision ones should be conceptually identical.
+The single precision variants of the method, real and complex, have also been implemented and tested, as described in \cref{s:SM8}.
+The method can be adapted for distributed memory, but it would be inefficient without blocking (see, e.g.,~\cite{Novakovic-Singer-21} for a conceptual overview).